kempniu/evmapy/README.rst

   - *(optional) hold*: if set to a positive value (which is only allowed when *mode* is **not** *sequence*), this action will only be triggered once sufficient triggers will have been active for the given number of seconds; otherwise, it will be triggered immediately once sufficient triggers are active; this value is a floating point number, i.e. fractions of seconds can be used; defaults to *0* (i.e. immediate triggering),

+- *grab*: if set to *true*, *evmapy* will become the only recipient of the events emitted by this input device.

+The following properties are only required to be set in the initial configuration file for a device:

 - *axes*: list of input device axes, each of which must have all of the following properties assigned:

   - *name*: user-friendly name of this axis,